hilanissan/machine-learning-K-means-and-PCA/README.md

 # machine-learning-K-means-and-PCA
-BIU intro in machine learning
+Assignment in BIU intro in machine learning